-The Company's primary defined benefit plan was frozen effective December 31, 2011.
-No new employees are permitted to enter the Company's frozen plan and participants do not earn additional benefits.
+The Company's defined benefit plans are frozen.
+No new employees are permitted to enter the Company's frozen plans and participants do not earn additional benefits.
 Benefits are generally based upon years of service and compensation.
 These defined benefit retirement income plans are funded in conformity with the applicable government regulations.
 The Company funds at least the minimum amount required for all funded plans using actuarial cost methods and assumptions acceptable under government regulations.